launchcodedev/app-config/docs/spec/README.md

 title: Specification
 ---

+## Specification

 This document defines the exact instructions required to be "App Config Compliant".

 What does that mean?
 App Config intends to be more than a library confined to the Node.js ecosystem.
-So in that spirit, we're providing instructions for language bindings to follow in order to interoperate.
+So in that spirit, we're providing instructions for **other programming languages** to follow in order to interoperate.

 Does that mean we want N+1 ports of the App Config package?
 No, not really.
-This spec defines **minimal required support**, and App Config itself will be free to provide more features.
+This spec defines **minimal required support**, and App Config itself will be free to provide more features that are beyond that scope.

 ## High Level Overview